apawaan/memory-game/README.md

-# Fruit Matcher
+# Everyday Sounds
-HTML5, CSS3 and Javascript memory game.
+HTML5, CSS3 and Javascript memory game based off of mmenavas's memory game that can be found on http://mmenavas.github.io/memory-game.
+Match each spectrogram to the sound associated to such on the photo.

-Play this game on http://mmenavas.github.io/memory-game
+Angelynne Pawaan